Boulder-Investment-Technologies/lppls-ci_tactical_asset_allocation/README.md

 From the project root run:

-`conda env create -f environment.yml && conda activate mfii`
+`conda env create -f environment.yml && conda activate avoiding_bubbles`

 Next open the jupyter notebook:

 `jupyter notebook`

 You should now be able to browse to http://localhost:8888 and view the research project.
-All of the interesting things you will want to review live in the `mfii.ipynb` jupyter notebook.
+All of the interesting things you will want to review live in the `avoiding_bubbles.ipynb` jupyter notebook.
 Navigate there within the jupyter UI and run all the cells!

 ## Project Structure
 ```text